Natalie-2004/Java/README.md

 Visitor is a behavioral design pattern that lets you separate algorithms from the objects on which they operate, so that making adding new operation more easier without modifying the algo itself. <br/>

-**Note: when calling methods in Visitor Class, we can't use polymorphism since input argument have inheritance relationship -> polymorphism is dealling with Earlt/Static Binding.
+**Note: when calling methods in Visitor Class, polymorphism has limitation since input argument have inheritance relationship -> polymorphism is dealling with Earlt/Static Binding, it resolves to the correct method based on the actual type of the object.
 You can't use method overloading either since input argument has inheritance relationship.**

 **Instead, we introduce double dispatch.**

 #### Double Dispatch

 A technique that allow to achieve polymorphic-like behavior based on the runtime types of two objects.
+It resolves polymorphism's limitation by using two method calls to determine the operation based on the runtime types of both element and the visitor.

+1. First Dispatch -> accept method: The first method call is on the element, passing the visitor as an argument.
+This call is resolved based on the runtime type of the element.
+2. Second Dispatch -> visitor's visit method: the accept method then calls the visitor's 'visit' method, passing itself as an argument.
+This call is resolved based on the runtime type of the visitor and the element.

 When to use it? <br/>